toukir99/coding_principles/Development Standards.md

 ## 6. Abstraction
 Simplify complex logic by exposing only essential features, hiding unnecessary implementation details.

+### Example 1: Driver Assignment
+Instead of exposing raw algorithms or database queries for finding nearby drivers, you create a high-level function like `AssignDriverToRide(rideRequest)`.
+This function internally calculates distance, checks driver availability, and assigns the most suitable driver, hiding all these complexities from other parts of the system.

+### Example 2: Payment Processing
+For payments, you expose a simple method like `ProcessPayment(rideID, paymentDetails)` that handles various payment methods (credit card, wallet, etc.), tax calculations, and receipt generation internally.
+The booking service doesn’t need to know how payment gateways or tax systems work.

 ## 7. Utilize Design Patterns but Don't Over-Design
 Use proven solutions (e.g., Singleton, Factory, MVC, State) to common problems, but avoid unnecessary complexity.

+### Example 1: Ride State Management
+Use the **State Pattern** to manage the lifecycle of a ride (e.g., `Requested -> Accepted -> InProgress -> Completed -> Cancelled`).
+This ensures clean and maintainable code for transitioning between states, but you avoid adding unnecessary patterns like Visitor or Interpreter, which may overcomplicate the ride flow.

+### Example 2: Vehicle Selection
+Use the **Factory Pattern** to create vehicle objects based on user preferences (e.g., Economy, Premium, or Pool).
+For instance, a `VehicleFactory` can instantiate specific classes like `EconomyVehicle` or `PremiumVehicle` depending on the ride type.
+However, you don’t implement patterns like Proxy unless there’s a clear use case like monitoring or logging vehicle usage.

 ## 8. Reduce Global Dependencies
 Minimize shared state and global variables to improve modularity and prevent unintended side effects.

+### Example 1: Driver Location Tracking
+Instead of using a global variable to store all drivers' locations, implement a dedicated service that maintains and updates driver locations.
+Other services (e.g., ride assignment) interact with this service through well-defined APIs to retrieve necessary data.

+### Example 2: Configuration Management
+Avoid using global configuration variables scattered across the project.
+Use a configuration manager module that loads configurations once (e.g., from a file or environment variables) and provides them as needed, ensuring modularity and easier testing.

 ## 9. Continuous Refactoring
 Regularly improve code structure and quality without altering its behavior to maintain long-term maintainability.

+### Example 1: Database Schema Optimization
+Regularly review and optimize the database schema for rides and users.
+For instance, if ride history data grows too large, consider moving historical data to an archive table to improve query performance without altering functionality.

+### Example 2: Code Structure Cleanup
+Refactor the ride-matching logic by separating it into smaller, reusable functions (e.g., distance calculation, driver availability checks).
+This improves readability and makes the logic easier to test and maintain.

 ## 10. Security is a Top Priority
 Protect data and systems from vulnerabilities by implementing authentication, authorization, input validation, and secure coding practices.

+### Example 1: Secure User Authentication
+Implement robust authentication using hashed passwords (e.g., bcrypt) and enforce multi-factor authentication (MFA) for admin accounts to prevent unauthorized access.

+### Example 2: Input Validation
+Validate all user inputs, such as ride requests or payment details, to prevent SQL injection or other attacks.
+For example, ensure the destination address is sanitized and checked for validity before processing the request.